jupyterhub/jupyterhub/docs/source/getting-started/networking-basics.md

 c.JupyterHub.hub_ip = '0.0.0.0'  # listen on all interfaces
 c.JupyterHub.hub_connect_ip = '10.0.1.4'  # ip as seen on the docker network.
 Can also be a hostname.
 ```

+## Adjusting the hub's URL

+The hub will most commonly be running on a hostname of its own.
+If it
+is not – for example, if the hub is being reverse-proxied and being
+exposed at a URL such as `https://proxy.example.org/jupyter/` – then
+you will need to tell JupyterHub the base URL of the service.
+In such
+a case, it is both necessary and sufficient to set
+`c.JupyterHub.base_url = '/jupyter/'` in the configuration.